Gabriella Savetierre is used to getting stares as she heads into the children’s hunter ring on Queen Of Hearts.

 While the cute mare is solid bay on her right side, look at the left, and it’s a different story.
-Savatierre has heard it all.
+Savetierre has heard it all.
 “Is your horse a zebra?”
 “Is it soap?”
 “Did she get hurt?”
 “Is she sweating?”

-“People always come up to me and ask me about her,” said Savatierre.
+“People always come up to me and ask me about her,” said Savetierre.
 “Every time I walk by, someone’s always pointing and staring at her.
 She’s kind of like a celebrity, I guess.
 People see her and say, ‘Oh my God, it’s the striped horse!’”

 In fact, the 11-year-old Dutch Warmblood mare’s markings are called reverse brindle, and they may come from a rare genetic condition called chimerism.
 Chimerism occurs when two non-identical twin embryos fuse into one embryo early in their development, creating white scarring.
 Reverse brindling could also be a result of a genetic mutation.